-Body dysmorphic disorder: Children become preoccupied with an imagined defect in appearance, such as the size of their nose or ears, or become excessively concerned with a slight abnormality, such as a wart.
+Body dysmorphic disorder Body Dysmorphic Disorder In body dysmorphic disorder, a preoccupation with one or more nonexistent or slight defects in appearance results in significant distress and/or impairs functioning.
+People typically spend hours... read more : Children become preoccupied with an imagined defect in appearance, such as the size of their nose or ears, or become excessively concerned with a slight abnormality, such as a wart.

-Typically, symptoms of obsessive-compulsive disorder develop gradually, and most children can hide their symptoms at first.
+Typically, symptoms of OCD develop gradually, and most children can hide their symptoms at first.

 Children are often obsessed with worries or fears of being harmed—for example, of contracting a deadly disease or of injuring themselves or others.
 They feel compelled to do something to balance or neutralize their worries and fears.
 For example, they may repeatedly do the following: